vmsmith/LearningGit/1_Stand_Alone_Machine.md

 And if you go back and look at the very first commit, you'll see these seven characters: `6b38f0b`.
 Note that these are the first seven characters of the entire hash output.

+### Recalling Earlier Commits

+OK, let's add another stanza to the poem, then add and commit.

+    [master 2e78d29] added second stanza
+     1 file changed, 4 insertions(+)

+Notice that seven character string has changed.
+That's because the file changed and what you committed is different.

+Now take a look at the history:

+    git log

+And you'll see that this is not the top entry:

+    commit 2e78d290de87c1c324a86f62447d19f8e7778392
+    Author: vmsmith <redditor.vmsmith@gmail.com>
+    Date:   Wed Aug 17 08:59:21 2016 -0400

+        added second stanza

+Suppose that, for whatever reason, you wanted to bring up an earlier version of file1.txt.
+Suppose you wanted to bring up a version of the file with only the first stanza.